masc-ucsc/docs/docs/pyrope/03-bundle.md

 The tuple entries can be mutable/immutable and named/unnamed.
 By default variables are immutable, and by default tuple entries follow the top variable definition.
-The entry can be changed with the `var` and `let` keyword.
+The entry can be changed with the `var` and `let` keywords.
 The `type` declaration is an immutable variable type.

 To declare a named entry the default is `lhs = var` which follows the default tuple entry type.
-Again, the `var` and `let` keyword can be added to change it.
+Again, the `var` and `let` keywords can be added to change it.

 ```